 Both boards and investors believe that motivating the CEO is the main reason for offering variable pay, despite viewing financial incentives as secondary.
 The free-text responses and interviews suggest that financial incentives reinforce intrinsic and reputational incentives.
 CEOs believe it is fair to be rewarded financially for good performance; perceived unfairness would erode their intrinsic motivation.
 As one respondent stressed, "the retrospective acknowledgement of exceptional performance is important."
-Separately, an increase in realized pay signals the CEO's performance to outsiders, boosting her reputation.
+An increase in realized pay also signals the CEO's performance to outsiders, boosting her reputation.

 These responses suggest that incentive pay may work through different channels to standard models.
-In these models, the CEO only improves firm value if her utility from consuming the resulting pay increment exceeds the effort required to do so - the contract offers sufficient consumption incentives.
-Our respondents instead suggest that variable pay provides ex-post recognition.
-A CEO does not need the extra pay to finance consumption, but believes it is fair to be recognized for a job well done.
+In these models, the CEO improves firm value only if her utility from consuming the resulting pay increment exceeds the effort required to do so - the contract offers sufficient consumption incentives.
+Our respondents instead suggest that a CEO does not need the extra pay to finance consumption, but believes it is fair to be recognized for a job well done - variable pay provides expost recognition.

 The importance of ex-post recognition has two implications.
-First, it suggests that a CEO assesses her pay not only for the consumption utility it provides, but also against her expectation of a fair reward.
-This expectation is believed to be affected by at least two reference points - the CEO's contribution to the company and the pay of her peers.
+First, it suggests that a CEO assesses her pay not only for the consumption utility it provides, but also against what she deems to be a fair reward.
+This fair reward is believed to be affected by at least two reference points - the CEO's contribution to the company and the pay of her peers.

 Second, flow pay plays a special role not provided by portfolio incentives.
-In standard theories, only total incentives matter - it is irrelevant whether they stem from changes in flow pay or the value of existing equity.
+In standard theories, only total incentives matter - it is irrelevant whether they stem from changes in flow pay or in the value of equity holdings.
 Fairness models are similarly silent about where a fair reward should come from.
-Empirically, incentives from existing equity are much greater, so standard measures of CEO incentives ignore flow pay.
+Empirically, incentives from equity holdings are much greater, so standard measures of CEO incentives ignore flow pay.
 However, changes in flow pay provide greater ex-post recognition, because they require a discretionary decision by the board and are voted on by shareholders.
 They are also publicly disclosed, boosting the CEO's reputation.
 Thus, they may be important even if the CEO holds significant equity.

-Two other reasons for variable pay are strongly supported by both directors and investors: attracting or retaining a high-ability or hard-working CEO, and for the CEO to share external risks with investors and stakeholders.
+Directors and investors strongly support two other reasons for variable pay: attracting or retaining a high-ability or hard-working CEO, and for the CEO to share external risks with investors and stakeholders.
 The second reason is surprising and contradicts standard theories, since it implies inefficient risk-sharing.
 It is, however, consistent with a fairness model in which directors and investors also evaluate CEO pay relative to a set of reference points that includes shareholder returns.